 You’re most likely to earn free nights from a hotel credit card as part of a welcome bonus, when you meet a spending threshold on your credit card or as a gift each year on the anniversary of renewing your card.
 While these certificates are sometimes capped to a certain level of value, they can be worth hundreds or more every year.

-When you get the World of Hyatt Credit Card by Chase, for example, you can earn up to 60,000 Hyatt points as a welcome bonus.
-You can earn 30,000 bonus points after spending $3,000 in the first three months, and up to 30,000 more points by earning 2 bonus points per $1 spent on purchases that earn 1 point, up to $15,000 spent in your first six months.
+When you get The World of Hyatt Credit Card by Chase, for example, you can earn up to 60,000 Hyatt points as a welcome bonus.
+You can earn 30,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from account opening.
+Plus, up to 30,000 More Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent

 If you earn 60,000 bonus points, that’s enough for two free nights at the most expensive Hyatt hotels.
-The card also gets you another free night certificate for a category 1-4 property after spending $15,000 in a year of card membership and yet another free category 1-4 night every year on your anniversary when you renew your card.
+The card also gets you a free night certificate for a category 1-4 property after spending $15,000 in a calendar year and a free category 1-4 night every year on your anniversary when you renew your card.

 Some hotels give a special perk to credit card holders and elite members, gifting you an extra free night at the end of stay when you’ve used your reward points to book at least four nights in a row.
 This benefit, often referred to as “fifth night free,” is a great deal if you’re planning to use your award points for a longer vacation.
 Both Marriott and Hilton offer the fifth night free perk to their credit card holders, and IHG offers a variation of the benefit, giving you a fourth night free when you book three nights with points.